Vyacheslav1557/docs/README.md

 ## In simple words

 There are two main services: Gate and Tester.
 Gate is a user interface for Tester.
-Tester is the core, the backend, RESTful API and Websocket API.
+Tester is the core, the backend, RESTful API.
+There is also a third service for websockets called Observer.

 The Gate service basically provides a user interface for the Tester service.
 It wraps raw data in a React application and provides a user-friendly interface.